TianpeiLuke/CodeLib/src/dynamic_programming/README.md

     The successive subproblems share resources (e.g. sharing of hidden states, the optimal value of previous subproblem, or intermedia solution of previous problem)

+    The _dependency_ of subproblems to master problem can be describled as __trees__.
+Note that due to repeating structure, many intermediate subproblems are exactly the same.

+    The __efficiency__ of dynamic programming lies in its __bookkeeping property__, i.e. it __store the state of previous solved subproblems__.
+Then when the same problem occur again, it does not need to solve it again.

     1. Different from __divide-and-conquer__: _divide-and-conquer_ __partition__ the state space into __non-overlapping region__.
 But dynamic programming _cover_ the state space with __overlapping region__